-The Global Change Observation Mission (GCOM) is a follow-on to ADEOS-2, consisting of 2 series: GCOM-W for water circulation changes, and GCOM-C for climate changes.
+The Global Change Observation Mission (GCOM) is a follow-on to ADEOS-2, consisting of 2 satellites: GCOM-W for water circulation changes, and GCOM-C for climate changes.

-GCOM-W is a series of three satellites, addressing multi-purpose MW imagery for ocean, land and precipitation.
+GCOM-W addresses multi-purpose MW imagery for ocean, land and precipitation.

 Japanese programme: JAXA responsible of development and operations.